-The Board recognizes that the LCL will be the first protocol codified that, alone, cannot prove a CE violation.
+The Board recognized at second notice that the LCL will be the first protocol codified that, alone, cannot prove a CE violation.
+The Board added:

 However, if a source uses the LCL and the LCL does not demonstrate CE compliance, IEPA in administering the air programs plainly can still require the source to demonstrate compliance with CE requirements using another protocol.
 If a source fails to do so, it would be subject to enforcement.
 Moreover, it is both self-evident and uncontested in this rulemaking that the CE protocols other than LCL can prove a violation of CE requirements.
-Nothing in the Board's first-notice opinion and order suggests otherwise.